kotcrab/umineko-portable-english/README.md

 ## Support

+If the game is crashing or not starting at all (PSP is turning off):

+- check your CFW Recovery settings and make sure "Force High Memory Layout" or "Use Extra Memory" (depends on CFW) is disabled.
+- try disabling any plugins you might have.
+- check if the ISO was correctly patched, for v1.0 CRC32 after patching should be `7CB7E758` or try running ISO in the emulator.

-You can join our Discord and ping Kotcrab if you have any issues or questions:
+You can join our Discord and ping Kotcrab if you have any other issues or questions:

 - https://discord.gg slash YbbqZ67dhQ